OpenTSDB/opentsdb-aura/README.md

 OpenTSDB Aura Time Series Store
 ===============================

-Aura is an in-memory observability data store with the ability to flush "segments" to other long-term storage systems.
+Aura is an in-memory time-series data store with the ability to flush "segments" to other long-term storage systems.

 Background
 ----------

-Taking inspiration from Facebook's Gorilla/Behreingi and Pinterest's Yuvi in-memory stores, Aura compresses time series data following the Gorilla protocol with the added capability to perform additional lossy compression.
+Taking inspiration from Facebook's [Gorilla/Beringei](https://github.com/facebookarchive/beringei) and Pinterest's [Yuvi](https://github.com/pinterest/yuvi) in-memory stores, Aura compresses time-series data following the Gorilla format with the added capability to perform additional lossy compression to save space.

-The store is meant to hold the most recent time series data with a query engine like OpenTSDB 3.0 routing queries to longer term storage for older data.
+The store is meant to hold the most recent time series data with a query engine like OpenTSDB 3.x routing queries to longer term storage for older data.

 Configuration
 -------------